 You may request a formal assessment report from the therapist.
 If required, this will be provided within 2 weeks of the assessment date.

 After the initial assessment, the speech therapist may recommend therapy sessions.
 Speech Therapy Sessions can be booked with our professionals and will target SMART (Specific, Measureable, Agreed upon, Realistic, Time-Based) goals.
-Therapy sessions are 1 hour in length and include brief discussion with parents/caregiver, therapy with the child, and feedback to parents about the session and guidance how to work with their child at home to facilitate progress.
-Therapists use therapy tools, games, toys and play base activities to motivate the child’s participation and progress.
+Therapy sessions are 30 or 60 minutes in length and include brief discussion with parents/caregiver, therapy with the child, and feedback to parents about the session and guidance how to work with their child at home to facilitate progress.
+Therapists use therapy tools, games, toys and play base activities.

 We welcome referrals from parents as well as professionals who work with your children.
 Please email us at email@example.com for enquiries.